 Some people don't appreciate the feel of a heavy ring.
 If this applies to you, the good news is that you don't have to sacrifice weight for quality.
 Titanium, for example, is a very lightweight material.
 Titanium wedding bands almost feel more fragile (but as noted, there's nothing fragile about them).
 For those who do not like to wear a lot of jewelry, titanium can be a good choice.

 Tungsten, however, is very different.
 The name "tungsten" actually comes from a Swedish phrase meaning "heavy stone."
 Tungsten is a dense metal, which makes it much heavier than titanium.
 If you like the feel of a ring and want to be reminded it is there, tungsten is the better option for you.
-Many Alpine Rings customers report that their Tungsten wedding bands feel higher quality compared to Titanium.
+Many Alpine Rings customers report that their tungsten wood wedding bands feel higher quality compared to Titanium.
 But this is simply a personal preference as both are extremely high quality and durable- just very different in weight.

 Which One Is Scratch Resistant?